thdemarty/transpiler/README.md

     - [ ] Float support
     - [ ] Float array support
     - [x] Multiple instructions in main
+    - [x] Declaration and initialization at the same time

 ### Install Dependencies